paulllama/simplecharactersheet-server/README.md

 ### Setup

 1. Copy `.env.template` to `.env`
-2. Fill in `.env` with info from Bitwarden (not available for people who aren't Paul)
+2. Fill in `.env` with info from Bitwarden or Heroku (not available for people who aren't Paul)

 ### Run Locally